jdthorpe/version-repo/README.md

 ### The Solution:

-Version-Repos are typed repositories that store named objects, their version, and their requirements (dependencies).
-Version repo's take care of the logic of finding a complet and consistent set of objects for a given query.
+Version-repo's are typed repositories that store named values, their [version](https://semver.org/), and their requirements (dependencies).
+Version repo's take care of the logic of finding a complete and consistent set of resources for a given query.

-Furthermore, there are a variety of `version-repo`s which simplify the process of storing your object on disk, in memory, or in a database; serving and querying them http/https, and perfomning tranformations when storing and/or fetching your objects (e.g. stringifying / parsing JSON objects stored on disk).
+Furthermore, there are a variety of version-repo's which simplify the process of storing your object on disk, in memory, or in a database; serving and querying them http/https, and perfomning tranformations when storing and/or fetching your resources (e.g. stringifying / parsing JSON objects stored on disk).